 Rosette braids are a popular special occasion hairstyle for long hair, but mini rosettes also look stunning on shorter strands.
 Begin by creating small three-strand braids at the back of your head.
 Working with one braid at a time, pancake and twist your braid to form the shape of a rose.
 Then, use bobby pins to hold the look in place.

 Rope Braid Ponytail

-To create this look, gather all of your hair towards the back of your head and secure it with a hair elastic.
-Then, create a rope braid with the loose hair from the ponytail and secure the end with another hair elastic.
+First, gather all your hair towards the back of your head and secure it with a hair elastic.
+Then, create a rope braid with the loose hair from the ponytail and fasten the end with another hair elastic.